UK house prices

 Brexit and house prices

-The rate at which house prices have risen has slowed.
+The rate at which house prices have risen, however, has slowed.

-Read our house prices and Brexit guide to find out more.
+Read our Brexit house price guide to find out more.

 UK house price news

-“A number of important market indicators continue to show signs of improvement,” said Russell Galley, managing director of Halifax.
+“A number of important market indicators continue to show signs of improvement,” said Russell Galley, the lender’s managing director.

 “We have seen a pick-up in transactions with more buyer and seller activity consistent with a reduction in uncertainty in the UK economy.